-On December 1, 2009, ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public School's ("Agency" or "DCPS") action of terminating his employment through a Reduction-in-Force ("RIF").
+On October 30, 2009, Malik Vanterpool ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public School's ("Agency" or "DCPS") action of terminating his employment through a Reduction-in-Force ("RIF").
 The effective date of the RIF was November 2, 2009.
-Employee's position of record at the time his position was abolished was a Non-Instructional Aide at Spingarn Senior High School.
-Employee was serving in Educational Service status at the time he was terminated.
+Employee's position of record at the time his position was abolished was EG-9 Computer Lab Coordinator at Transition Academy.

 I was assigned this matter on February 6, 2012.
 On February 9, 2012, I ordered the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statues, and regulations.
-Due to a typographical error, on February 15, 2012, I sent out an amended order which provided the parties with additional time in which to submit their respective briefs.
-Both parties submitted timely responses to the order.
+Due to a typographical error, on February 17, 2012, I sent out an amended order which provided the parties with additional time in which to submit their respective briefs.
+DCPS timely submitted its brief.
+Employee did not submit his brief as was required by the aforementioned orders.
+Accordingly, on May 1, 2012, I issued an Order for Statement of Good Cause wherein Employee was required to submit a statement explaining his failure to adhere to the deadline as was previously prescribed.
+Moreover, he was also directed to submit his legal brief.
+Employee's response was due on or before May 11, 2012.
+To date, the OEA has not received a response from Employee.
 The record is now closed.